 I was supposed to watch this on Halloween night, because it was oh-so-shocking to several people that I hadn't seen this movie yet.
 It ended up being watched a few days late, but no matter, because it was still ridiculously fun.
 Not to mention that it features the only non-annoying, actually decent performance of Sarah Jessica Parker's career.

 12 Years a Slave (2013)

 This is the classic case of the movie that everyone praises because we're "supposed" to praise it.
-The movie's about an important moment in history in which a minority group suffered a lot; therefore, there's an "obligation" to say that it's great.
+The movie's about an important moment in history; therefore, there's an "obligation" to say that it's great.
 I resent the idea that one has to give credit to a film simply because of what it's about rather than how it's about what it's about.
 I recommend 12 Years of Slave mostly because of the extraordinary lead performance and because it has its share of stirring moments.
 However, I find that, for a movie that wants to depict such a harsh reality, the dialogue is frequently ridiculously theatrical.
 The stellar Chiwetel Ejiofor manages to come away unscathed because his terrific work overshadows the cringe-inducing lines that he's asked to speak.
 But I can't say the same for the rest of the cast.
 Michael Fassbender's talent could've been milked so much, but the character he plays is flat.
 On a similar line, Sarah Paulson has the same look on her face throughout the entire movie, despite how capable she showed herself to be of giving layered performances in the likes of Game Change and Martha Marcy May Marlene.